-- Reserved or unused address locations must not be accessed because this can result in unpredictable behavior of the device. - All registers support read and write accesses unless otherwise stated in the relevant text.
+- Reserved or unused address locations must not be accessed because this can result in unpredictable behavior of the device. - You must preserve the reserved bits in all registers otherwise unpredictable behavior of the device might occur. - All registers support read and write accesses unless otherwise stated in the relevant text.
 A write updates the contents of a register and a read returns the contents of the register. - All writes to registers automatically perform an initial Cache Sync operation before proceeding.